 Today, Vine Vera will be sharing everything you need to know about Resveratrol and Vitamin C.

 If you’ve been searching for a reason to drink all the red wine your heart desires, Resveratrol might just be the answer you seek.
 An antioxidant derived from the skin and seed of red grapes, Resveratrol is a skincare powerhouse.

 Despite its potential benefits, Resveratrol is still relatively difficult to come by in the skincare world.
 However, at Vine Vera, this supercharged ingredient is front and center.
 Harnessing the multiple benefits of Resveratrol, Vine Vera includes it as a staple across all of our product lines.

 The other half of this skincare power couple is formed by Vitamin C or Ascorbic Acid.

-A popular ingredient across cleansers, toners, and serums, Vitamin C is recognized primarily for its skin brightening properties.
-Not to be confused with skin whitening, Vitamin C brightens the skin by chipping away at dark spots and stubborn marks.
+A popular ingredient across cleansers, toners, and serums, Vitamin C is recognized primarily for how it brightens the look of the skin.